Quantifying Hallucinations in Language Language Models on Medical Textbooks: Abstract

 \section{Abstract}

-Hallucinations, the tendency for large language models to provide responses with factually incorrect and unsupported claims, is a serious problem within natural language processing for which we do not yet have an effective solution to mitigate against.
+Hallucinations, the tendency for large language models to respond with factually incorrect and unsupported claims, are a serious problem within natural language processing for which we do not yet have an effective solution to mitigate.
 Existing benchmarks for medical QA rarely evaluate this behavior against a fixed evidence source.
 We ask how often hallucinations occur on textbook-grounded QA and how responses to medical QA prompts vary across models.
-We conduct two experiments: the first experiment to determine the prevalence of hallucinations for a prominent open source large language model (LLaMA-70B-Instruct) in medical QA given novel prompts, and the second experiment to determine the prevalence of hallucinations and clinician preference to model responses.
+We conduct two experiments, the first experiment to determine the prevalence of hallucinations for a prominent open-source large language model (LLaMA-70B-Instruct) in medical QA given closed-source zero-shot prompts, and the second experiment to determine the prevalence of hallucinations and clinician preference to model responses.
 We observed, in experiment one, with the passages provided, LLaMA-70B-Instruct hallucinated in 19.7\% of answers (95\% CI 18.6 to 20.7) even though 98.8\% of prompt responses received maximal plausibility, and observed in experiment two, across models, lower hallucination rates aligned with higher usefulness scores ($\rho=-0.71$, $p=0.058$).
-Clinicians produced high agreement (quadratic weighted $\kappa=0.92$) and ($\tau_b=0.06$ to $0.18$, $\kappa=0.57$ to $0.61$) for experiments 1 and ,2 respectively
+Clinicians produced high agreement (quadratic weighted $\kappa=0.92$) and ($\tau_b=0.06$ to $0.18$, $\kappa=0.57$ to $0.61$) for experiments 1 and 2 respectively.